We earn commissions from brands listed on this site, which influences how listings are presented.

 Gold's unique properties make it incredibly useful beyond its aesthetic appeal.
 As a conductive metal, it’s widely used in the electronics industry to create components for computers, cell phones, and other devices.
 It’s also a popular metal for jewelry-making due to its lustrous shine and malleability.

 In dentistry, gold is commonly used to create dental crowns, bridges, and other appliances due to its biocompatibility and durability.
-Those same characteristics also make gold useful in the medical field as a treatment for certain types of cancer and as a component in implants.
+Those same characteristics also make gold useful in the medical field in niche radiation therapies (e.g., Au‑198 brachytherapy) and as a component in implants.

-Gold's properties also make it ideal for use in aerospace engineering, where it is used to manufacture components for satellites and spacecraft due to its ability to withstand high temperatures and resist corrosion.
+Gold's properties also make it ideal for use in aerospace engineering, where it is used to manufacture components for satellites and spacecraft due to its infrared reflectivity (for thermal control) and corrosion resistance.

 In addition, gold has a long history of use in bullion and coinage, where its value and rarity have made it a popular form of currency and investment.
 Beyond these practical applications, gold is also commonly used to create awards such as medals and trophies, as a symbol of achievement and excellence.